 The Sentiero del Viandante (Wayfarer’s Walk) used to be the only path connecting Lake Como’s eastern shore villages by land.
 It was once an important path connecting Milan and Switzerland, but actually dates back to Roman times.

-Today, the total of the route is 50 kilometers, but can be done in multiple sections.
+Nowadays, it’s been turned into a popular long-distance walking route.
+The total length is 50 kilometers, but can be done in multiple sections.

-Walking from Varenna, you will reach the trail in Vezio just above the town.
-From there, we suggest you take the route to Bellano which is an easy 2.5-hour hike.
+Walking from Varenna, you will soon reach the trail in Vezio just above the town.
+From there, we suggest you take the route to Bellano, which is an easy 2.5-hour hike.
 You will pass small chapels, ancient farmhouses, and Vezio Castle on the way.
 You will also pass the stunning ravine, Orrido of Bellano.
-But most importantly, the views are mesmerizing.
+But most importantly, the views over the lake are absolutely stunning.

 If you are intrigued by a more challenging route, take the path to Lierna which takes about 4 hours.
 This path forks into two options, where you can either take the higher route that goes nearly up to 1000 meters from Vezio to Ortanella or the lower route that climbs to 780 meters from Pino, through Coria, to Lierna.

-The hike to Lierna takes you past landmarks like an English cemetery, Villa Capuana, and Lierna Castle.
-We do not recommend doing this section in the summer when it is very hot due to the steep ascents.
+The hike to Lierna takes you past landmarks like a cemetery, Villa Capuana, and Lierna Castle.
+We do not recommend hiking this section in the summer when it is very hot due to the steep ascents – if you really want to do so, start as early in the morning as possible.

 6) Castello di Vezio

 But what sets Vezio Castle apart from the rest of Lake Como’s castles are the human sized “ghosts” scattered around the property.
 The quirky white plaster figures are made new every year with the use of volunteers posing until the chalk is dry.
-The “ghost” figures give the castle a true haunted feel to it and are truly a unique touch.
+The “ghost” figures give the castle a true haunted feel to it and are truly a unique touch – they are left in place until winter, when they get eroded away by the wind and rain.

 Besides, you can learn about Lake Como’s answer to Loch Ness in the permanent exhibition dedicated to Lariosaurus, also known as Larrie, the Lake Como Monster.
 It’s actually a nothosaur, a Jurassic-time dinosaur and the earliest reptile to be studied in the Alps.
 You can see the fossil of the creature in the museum, which is quite incredible.

 Fiumelatte is the shortest river in Italy, measuring only 250 meters long from the waterfall that forms it to where it enters the lake.
-The name means Milk River, and it comes from the white color of the river when the water rushes through it during floods.
+The name means Milk River, and it comes from the white colour of the water – it flows down the valley with an average gradient of 36%, making the water very fast and foamy due to the air content.

-You can only see this phenomenon between the end of March and October.
+You can only see this phenomenon between the end of March and October, which is also the best time to visit Varenna.
 It is believed that the river might work like a natural overflow drain for a hollow inside a glacial accumulation area in the Northern Grigna which results in this sudden flush (and stop to it).

 You can reach the little hamlet of the same name by a 20-minute walk along the Greenway dei Patriarchi from Varenna.
 There is another 10-minute walk up a mule track to the source of the river.
 Surrounded by nature, there is also a picnic table which makes for the perfect picnic spot on a hot day under the canopies of the forest.

-Bellagio is one of the most charming towns in Lake Como and is easily reached by a 20-minute ferry ride from Varenna.
+Bellagio is one of the most charming towns in Lake Como, easily reached by a 20-minute ferry ride from Varenna.
 Mostly recognized by the picturesque views from Salita Serbelloni, there are plenty of things to do in Bellagio.
 The old town is great for shopping for leather goods, clothing, and food items like local cheese.

 You can also visit the botanical garden of Villa Melzi.
 There, you can stroll through beautiful paths between local and exotic plant species and even a Japanese garden.
 The villa itself is closed to the public.
 We also recommend booking a guided tour of the stunning Villa Serbelloni Gardens which overlooks the town and the lake.

 Another lovely place to visit is Menaggio, only a 10-minute boat ride from Varenna.
-The vibrant square of Piazza Garibaldi is the beating heart of Menaggio, filled with restaurants and bars overlooking the lake.
-From there, you can find your way into the town center where you can snap pictures in narrow streets or go shopping for clothes, handicrafts, and home decor in boutique shops in Via Calvi.
+The beating heart of Menaggio is Piazza Garibaldi, filled with restaurants and bars overlooking the lake.
+From there, you can easily find your way into the town centre, where you can snap pictures in narrow streets or go shopping souvenirs along Via Calvi.

-In the town center, you will also encounter the 19th-century Church of Santa Marta and the Church of Santo Stefano which is home to beautiful frescoes.
+In the town center, you can also visir the 19th-century Church of Santa Marta and the Church of Santo Stefano which is home to beautiful frescoes.
 The lakefront in Menaggio is stunning with one of Lake Como’s longest promenades.
+Don’t miss the Monumento alla Tessitrice, a 10 m marble monument dedicated to Lake Como weavers.

 Located above Menaggio, you find the charming hamlet of Loveno.
 It is a 15-20 minute walk where you will pass the old city walls.
 The highlight of Loveno is Villa Mylius Vigoni.
 The 19th-century villa overlooks Lake Como and is surrounded by an idyllic English garden.